frederickemerson/Lumina/pitch.md

 ### How It Works

 1. **Upload & Encrypt**: Upload photos, videos, or voice recordings.
-Your memories are encrypted using Lit Protocol's threshold encryption before being stored on Walrus decentralized storage.
+Your memories are encrypted using Seal Protocol's threshold encryption before being stored on Walrus decentralized storage.

 2. **Set Conditions**: Choose when your memory unlocks:
    - **Time-Locked**: Unlock on a specific future date